Lyme Disease Is On The Rise Again. Here's How To Prevent It

 Blood tests to detect Lyme disease rely on a person's immune response, Fiedler explains, and after infection with the bacteria, it takes time — sometimes as long as 10 to 30 days — for the body to mount a measurable response.
 The blood tests detect Lyme-specific antibodies.

-So, if somebody is tested before the immune system has produced enough antibodies, the result will be a false negative.
+If somebody is tested before the immune system has produced enough antibodies, the result will be a false negative.

-"And the diagnosis could be missed."
-Fiedler says.
-The subsequent lack of treatment after a missed diagnosis can lead to serious health problems,
+"And the diagnosis could be missed," Fiedler says.
+The subsequent lack of treatment after a missed diagnosis can lead to serious health problems.

-But Thorne says it's possible to prevent Lyme disease if you're meticulous.
+But Thorne says it's possible to take steps to help prevent Lyme disease if you're meticulous.

 In the spring, tick nymphs — young versions that transmit most of the Lyme infections — are abundant.
 They're tiny, no bigger than a pinhead or poppy seed, and tend to hang out in or near wooded areas, in brush or tall grass.